Will Dagger

-William Dagger (born 21 February 1999) is an English professional rugby league footballer who plays for York Knights in the RFL Championship.
+William Dagger (born 21 February 1999) is an English professional rugby league footballer who plays as a or er for the Newcastle Thunder in the RFL Championship, on loan from the York Knights in the Super League.

 He has previously played for the Warrington Wolves, Hull Kingston Rovers and Wakefield Trinity in the Super League.
 Dagger has spent time on loan from Hull KR at the York City Knights in League 1, and at the Leigh Centurions and Featherstone Rovers in the Championship.

 Personal life

 Dagger has a son with Georgie Dagger.They married in November 2024.

 Background

 Dagger was born in Pontefract, West Yorkshire, England.

 Playing career

 Warrington Wolves (2017)

 In 2017, he made his début for the Warrington Wolves against the Castleford Tigers in a 16-36 Super League defeat.

 Hull Kingston Rovers (2018–23)

 In October 2017, Dagger signed a three-year contract to play for Hull Kingston Rovers in the Super League.

 On 15 February 2018, he made his Hull Kingston Rovers Super League bow, in a 23-4 victory over the Catalans Dragons.

 Dagger made a total of five appearances for Hull KR in the 2021 Super League season including the club's 28-10 semi-final defeat against Catalans Dragons.